mshearer123/JetMovieDB/README.md

-## Design choice
+## Choices

 ### UI

-The app has an extemely small feature set so I wanted to keep the UI
+The app has an extremely small feature set so I wanted to keep the UI pretty simple.
+Google seems to be moving things more and more towards the bottom of the screen, so I put the toolbar there so it's easy to click.

+The white navigation, status and background are modelled off the google tasks app.

+### Architecture

+I've been building android apps using MVP ( + Interactor) architecture for the last couple of years.

+Now I prefer googles MVVM framework.
+While in MVP lifecycle and  order of execution methods is a concern.
+MVVM removes this and allows logical code to be run without worrying about pushing commands to the view.
+I feel the interactor + repository pattern still fits fine with MVVM

+I considered using databing because it fits well with MVVM but some people hate it with a passion, so I left it out.

 ### Setup